SeregPie/DearImage/README.md

 `.fn.getWidth()`

-Returns width of the image.
+Returns the width of the image.

 ---

 `.fn.getHeight()`

-Returns height of the image.
+Returns the height of the image.

 ---